MatthijsBrem/wheelchair-design-platform/README.md

 # Raspberry
 introduction of what is running on the raspberry
 ## Python Code
 explanation of the code plus reading the serial monitor & sending everything to the hub
 ## Machine learning

 ## Pure data

+Description Pure Data

+Pure Data is a visual programming language that can be used to manipulate data (e.g. video data or audio data).
+The advantage of Pure Data is, that it runs on linux and thus can be run on the raspberry pi.

+The latest version of Pure Data can be found on the Pure Data website (https://puredata.info/downloads)

+To install Pure Data on the raspberry, connect to the raspberry and type the following text in the command line:

+sudo apt-get install puredata

 explain what it is plus what we do with it

 ## PD & Python
 explain communication between PD & Python